Main content start

 BSFS, Georgetown University (International History)

 At Stanford, he is also an Enhancing Diversity in Graduate Education (EDGE) Fellow and a Research, Action, and Impact through Strategic Engagement (RAISE) Fellow.
-He co-founded and co-organizes the Mexican and Mexican American Studies Reading Group
+He co-founded and co-organizes the Mexican and Mexican American Studies Reading Group and the Latin American and Caribbean History Workshop.

 As a proud first-generation college graduate, he is happy to extend the solidarity and learning that brought him to graduate school to other FLI (first-generation, low-income) students.